Adding pedals is a lot of fun.

 In other words it doesn't feel like a beginner guitar pedal or a temporary solution.
 Rather it feels like a real, professional stompbox that will outlast your beginner years.

-So, you're getting great value on a budget, making it worth considering for any skill level and most musical scenarios.
+You're getting value on a budget, making it worth considering for any skill level and most musical scenarios.

 Can I set it up in stereo?